drbfraser/HHA-HaitiHospital/README.md

 MONGO_URI=mongodb://localhost:27017/
 # Secret use to generate JWT tokens (You can generate the secret via 'openssl rand -base64 32'on Linux)
 JWT_SECRET=secret
+# Secret used to generate Express sessions
+SESSION_SECRET=secret
 # CORS origin.
 Currently only support one and will be re evaluated in the future.
 CORS=http://localhost:3000
 # Port for server